NuzhdinEI/NuzhdinEI/README.md

 - 💞️ I’m looking to collaborate on Web3.
 DeFi, Investments.
 - ⚡ Fun fact: no airdrops yet, keep on working.
 Never give up.
 Get rich or die trying.
 Father. love my wife, wanna visit Japan, Iceland, New Zeland, Chile
 Goals:
 - family cruize of boat
+- emerald ring
+- rust on the car?

 <!---
 NuzhdinEI/NuzhdinEI is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.